brookemstevens/brooke-stevens-portfolio/README.md

   - `requirements.txt` lists all Python dependencies needed to run either component

   - The **README.md** includes setup and installation instructions for both the web app and Chrome extension

 &nbsp;

+### 💻  Email sentiment analysis tool  💻

+- In this project, I built a BERT-powered sentiment analysis tool designed for individuals with cognitive disabilities

+  - The **templates** folder contains the HTML code for the home and results pages of the app

+  - `app.py` contains the Python code for the flask app

+  - The **demo** folder contains a demo video and screenshots of the app

+  - Our team's poster presentation is also included

+&nbsp;